 Parents and carers play an important role in the education of their children and we’re keen to involve you as much as possible in your son or daughter’s time here.
-We will invite you to our annual Parents’ Evening shortly after your child joins the college, which will give you another chance to talk to staff and meet members of the Senior Management Team.

 Before your son or daughter applies to CRC, you may have some questions about the college and the application process.
 We have put together some frequently-asked questions and answers which we hope will be of help.

 Explore the options available and find the right next step for your child.
 Our Online Open Days enable you to join from the safety of your own home.

 Making a choice of what to study can be daunting, why not try our Careers Coach tool.
 Take a short quiz to find out potential career options to suit your child and what courses to take to get there.

 Talk to our team online, on the phone or via email for information about courses, transport, financial support or learning support.
 Call us on 01223 418200.

 Our full-time prospectus has full details of all the courses we run at CRC, including the entry requirements and whether they are one-year or two-year courses.
 Your son or daughter should receive a prospectus through their school.
 You can also pick one up from the college reception or download a copy.

 An Apprenticeship provides the opportunity to train while learning and earning a salary, with opportunities available in a very wide range of sectors, from accountancy to construction.
 Apprentices usually come into college one day a week, and spend four days at work.
 To find out more, click here.

 The college’s careers hub advisers can give valuable, up-to-date advice, help your son or daughter decide on the best course for them, point them in the right direction for work experience – usually provided as part of their course – and help with university applications.